Computing Open House

 Have you always wondered what kind of thinking computer scientists engage in?
 Come solve Amazon.com's computational thinking puzzles to find out!

-All this and more at the CS Open House — we hope to see you there!
+All this and more at the Computing Open House — we hope to see you there!